babylonchain/finality-provider/docs/finality-provider.md

 # GRPC Address of Babylon node
 GRPCAddr = https://127.0.0.1:9090

-# Directory to store keys in
+# Directory to dbcfg keys in
 KeyDirectory = /path/to/fpd/home
 ```